TetriServe: Efficiently Serving Mixed DiT Workloads: Motivation

 \paragraph{Heterogeneous Inputs.} Unlike LLM workloads, where input text can vary widely in length, DiT serving workloads are characterized by a small, discrete set of possible input image resolutions~\cite{flux1ai, stabilityai-api}.
 In this work, we focus on four representative resolutions common in production environments; their characteristics for the FLUX.1-dev model \cite{flux1dev2024} are detailed in Table~\ref{tab:flux-input-sizes}.
 Despite the small number of distinct input sizes, the substantial differences in their computational demands still lead to highly heterogeneous resource requirements across requests.

 \FloatBarrier

 \paragraph{Predictable Execution.} Despite input diversity, DiT inference remains compute-bound and therefore exhibits stable per-step runtimes across a wide range of input resolutions.
 As shown in Table~\ref{tab:flux-input-sizes}, execution time is highly stable: profiling over 100 runs with varying sequence-parallel degrees yields a coefficient of variation (CV) below 0.7\% in all cases.
-This low variability indicates that DiT model inference is predictable across resolutions and parallel degrees, enabling accurate performance modeling and effective deadline-aware scheduling.
+This low variability indicates that DiT model inference is predictable across resolutions and degrees of parallelism, enabling accurate performance modeling and effective deadline-aware scheduling.

-\paragraph{Scaling Efficiency of Sequence Parallelism.} Sequence parallelism provides a mechanism to distribute tokens across GPUs, but efficiency grows sublinearly with GPU count.
-Two effects drive this: (i) communication overhead from collectives (all-to-all or ring exchanges) that scales with parallel degree and sequence length; and (ii) reduced per-GPU kernel efficiency when workloads are split, lowering occupancy and cache locality.
+\paragraph{Scaling Efficiency of Sequence Parallelism.} Sequence parallelism distributes tokens across GPUs, but its scaling efficiency is sublinear to the degree of parallelism.
+Two factors drive this: (i) communication overhead from collectives (all-to-all or ring exchanges) that scales with the degree of parallelism and sequence length; and (ii) reduced per-GPU kernel efficiency when workloads are split, lowering occupancy and cache locality.
+Figure~\ref{fig:comm_comp_ratio} quantifies this by showing the communication percentage across image sizes and degrees of parallelism.
+For small inputs (e.g., $256 \times 256$ and $512 \times 512$), increasing the degree of parallelism rapidly increases the communication percentage, exceeding 30\% at higher degrees.
+In this case, communication dominates execution time, leading to poor scaling and decreasing the benefits from additional GPUs.
 Figure~\ref{fig:e2e_scaling_efficiency} shows that small inputs (e.g., $256 \times 256$, $512 \times 512$) underutilize GPUs and scale poorly, while larger inputs (e.g., $1024 \times 1024$, $2048 \times 2048$) improve efficiency though computation remains the bottleneck.
 This explains why in Figure~\ref{fig:toy_example}, latency does not scale linearly with the number of GPUs.